The Dog Blog

-Strong flight response – the slightest noise or movement may send them running for cover – they may hear a noise that frightens them and results in “fear pee/poop” on the spot
+Having a strong flight response – the slightest noise or movement may send them running for cover; they may hear a noise that frightens them and “fear-pee" or "fear-poop” on the spot

-Seeing certain “implements” can elicit strong fear reactions such as rakes, spades, machetes, brooms, mops
+Showing strong fear reactions to certain “implements”, such as rakes, spades, machetes, brooms, mops, etc.

-May be fear reactive in a way which some might label as aggressive – biting to stop something that is happening, reacting to touch by nipping, growling when you get to close
+Being fear-reactive in a way that some might label as aggressive – biting to stop something that is happening, reacting to touch by nipping, or growling when someone gets close

-They may attach very strongly to another dog by laying right up against or even on top of another dog or under another dog (comfort comes from another dog not a human)
+Attaching very strongly to another dog by laying right up against or even on top of or under another dog (comfort comes from another dog not a human)